lukso-network/rICO-smart-contracts/README.md

 ### How do I reserve tokens?

-To reserve tokens at any stage, call the `commit()` function and send the amount of ETH along for which you want to reserve tokens with.
+To reserve tokens at any stage, call the `commit() ` function (ABI: "0x3C7A3AFF") and send the amount of ETH along for which you want to reserve tokens with.

 ### What happens if somebody commits during stage 1-x